Skip to main content

 3. You Live for Applause, Not Purpose

-Your choices begin to center around what appears impressive rather than what resonates with your values.
+Your choices begin to centre around what appears impressive rather than what resonates with your values.

 4. You Experience Constant Anxiety